-We have an emergency condition at Syphon Canyon Dam, Dam No. 1029.004, located in Orchard Hills.

-We have activated the Emergency Action Plan for this dam and are determining this to be a Non-Failure condition.
+This is [your name and position].
+We have an eme Irvine. rgency condition at Rattlesnake Reservoir, Dam No. 1029.003, located in ed the Emergency Action Plan for this dam and are determining this to be andition.
 Again, this is a Non-Failure condition.

-At \\\\\\ on \\\\\\, IRWD observed or verified that:

-We are implementing predetermined actions to investigate and respond to this condition.

-The dam is not predicted to fail as a result of this condition.

-We will advise you when the situation is resolved or if the situation gets worse.

-If you cannot reach me, please call the following alternative number:
+At on , IRWD observed or verified that: We are impleme nting predetermined actions to investigate and respond to this condition.
+The dam is not p redicted to fail as a result of this condition.
+We will advise y ou when the situation is resolved or if the situation gets worse.
+I can be contacte d at the following number: If you cannot rea sch me, please call the following alternative number: